Operating system

 • Set locale settings: activate the checkbox, select your timezone and keyboard layout.

-• Click “SAVE”.
+• Click on “SAVE”.

 Write the operating system to the external drive